-Chicken soup has positive effects on the respiratory tract during a cold.
-The warm vapor has proven to raise the temperature of our nasal passages, which loosens thick secretions and clears our passages, helping us breathe.
-Chicken soup has also shown to have positive anti-inflammatory responses by decreasing inflammation caused by viral illnesses.
-This suppresses hypersensitivity, minimising the symptoms of the virus.
+Research shows that eating chicken soup may have positive effects on the respiratory tract during a cold.
+The warm vapor isproven to raise the temperature of our nasal passages, which loosens thick secretions and clears our passages, helping us to breathe.
+Chicken soup may also have positive anti-inflammatory responses by decreasing inflammation caused by viral illnesses and therefore may suppress hypersensitivity and minimise symptoms of the virus.

-It’s also associated with a positive psychological experience as we have a positive association and attachment to having chicken soup when we’re sick.
+Other studies claim that chicken soup keeps you hydrated and soothes a sore throat, therefore making us feel better.
+Consuming chicken soup may also be associated with a positive psychological experience, as we may already have a positive association and attachment to having chicken soup when we’re sick.
 Turns out our grandparents weren’t telling fibs after all!

-The old wives tale lives on, continuing to give chicken soup the recognition it deserves, and even better, Dienamic can help you out this winter with our chicken and corn soup (a customer fave), chicken laksa (a fave of MANY team members) and chicken, vegetable & du puy lentil soup (a fave for heartiness!)
+Although chicken soup won't completely cure our cold, it may certainly help us feel better.
+So we think this common perception can live on, continuing to give chicken soup the recognition it deserves!
+And even better, Dienamic can help you out this winter with our chicken and corn soup (a customer fave), orchicken, vegetable and du puy lentil soup (the hero of heartiness!)

-Plus during our investigation, we found many other benefits of having soup in our diet.
-Many studies showed that people with soup in their diet have a higher fibre intake.
-This is because people who had soup had a higher intake of vegetables per day, high fibre aids digestion feeds gut bacteria, and helps increase insulin sensitivity leaving us fuller for longer.
-They also showed higher intakes of vitamin A, iron, and water double vitamins.
-Vitamin C and folate are easily lost in food processing but soup holds these.
-Vitamin C helps us reduce oxidative stress minimising cell damage, folate helps us form DNA helping with the cellular repair which boosts immunity and minimises the onset of a cold or flu.
+While investigating, we also found many other benefits of having soup in our diet.
+Many studies showed that soup lovers have a higher fibre intake as they typically havea higher intake of vegetables per day.
+High fibre aids digestion, feeds gut bacteria, and helps increase insulin sensitivity—leaving us fuller for longer.
+This group also showed higher intakes of vitamin A, iron, and water soluble vitamins, like Vitamin C and folate, which are easily lost in food processing.
+Soup holds all these goodies so our bodies can then readily absorb them.
+Vitamin C may help reduce oxidative stress minimising cell damage, folate is involved in forming our DNA, therefore it’s crucial in cellular repair and may help us fight off colds and flus.